conwise18/Consensys-Final-Project/avoiding_common_attacks.md

  * Using internal/private functions where possible to keep function bodys simple and small, trying to keep code logic reuseable.

- *PLEASE NOTE: for test purposes "mint" and "burn" functions are public.
+ *PLEASE NOTE: for test purposes "mint" and "burn" functions are public not internal.